 Auditor’s responsibilities

-Common Scenarios in Practice
+Common scenarios in practice

 Multiple uncertainties.
 In extremely rare cases involving multiple material uncertainties, a disclaimer may be appropriate even when the auditor has obtained evidence about each individual uncertainty, because the cumulative effect prevents forming an overall opinion.

-ISA 705 (Revised) in Your Jurisdiction
+ISA 705 (Revised) in your jurisdiction

 Netherlands.
 COS 705 follows ISA 705 (Revised).
 Modified opinions are relatively uncommon in Dutch statutory audits, but the AFM has emphasised that auditors must not hesitate to modify when the conditions are met.
 The AFM has criticised instances where auditors issued unmodified opinions despite unresolved disagreements with management on accounting treatments.

 Germany.
 IDW PS 405 adapts ISA 705 (Revised).
 German practice includes the Versagungsvermerk (denial of opinion/disclaimer), the eingeschränkte Bestätigung (qualified opinion), and the Versagung wegen Einwendungen (adverse opinion).
 The consequences of a modified opinion under German law can be significant.
+For example, a disclaimer on a GmbH may trigger considerations under §264 HGB.

 France.
 NEP 705 implements ISA 705 (Revised).
 French modified opinions include certification avec réserve(s) (qualified), refus de certifier pour désaccord (adverse), and refus de certifier pour limitation (disclaimer).
 French company law attaches specific legal consequences to modified opinions.
+For example, a refus de certifier may affect the entity’s ability to distribute dividends or trigger obligations under company law.

 Can the auditor modify the opinion for a disclosure deficiency?